Gambling Research Capacity Grants | GambleAware NSW

 In it to win it: interdisciplinary investigation of sports betting.

-The project aims to better understand how young adults use, communicate about and experience smartphone sports betting applications.
-This will be achieved through social practice theory and ethnography to examine how the use of sports betting apps is becoming established as an everyday social practice
+The project aimed to better understand how young adults use, communicate about and experience smartphone sports betting applications.
+This was achieved through social practice theory and ethnography to examine how the use of sports betting apps is becoming established as an everyday social practice

 Grant amount: $59,400